tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * What are some generally accepted differences between `coins` and `tokens`?

-  * **Answer** Tokens are commonly built on top of an existing blockchain platform.
+  * **Answer** Tokens are usually built on top of an existing blockchain platform.
 In contrast, coins are commonly a fundamental component of a blockchain platform.

   * **Answer** Coins are typically used as just a currency for buying and selling things.
 In contrast, tokens can have broader use cases.